California High-Speed Rail

 In the Northern Bookend, federal, state & county funds will construct overpasses that enhance Caltrain commuter rail.
 Metro Rail systems in San Jose and San Francisco are expanding.
 By 2040, San Jose and San Francisco Intermodal Transit Centers will connect California HSR, Caltrain Commuter Rail, Amtrak Regional Rail, Intercity Buses, Metro Heavy Rail, Metro Light Rail, Bus Rapid Transit, Uber, Lyft, Taxis, and Bikeways.

 Salesforce Transit Center currently connects Intercity Buses, BRT, shuttles, Uber/Lyft, Taxis, and Bikeways.
-It has which has a pre-built underground level to host 6 passenger trains simultaneously.
+It has a pre-built underground level to host 6 passenger trains simultaneously.

 YouTube video

-Caltrain runs frequent commuter trains in the 49 miles between San Jose and San Francisco but stops 1.3 miles short of Salesforce Transit Center.
-Since a federal grant was recently secured, the rail tunnel into Salesforce Transit Center is slated to start construction in 2025.
-The rail tunnel will enable shorter trip times into downtown San Francisco in 2031.
+Caltrain runs frequent commuter trains in the 49 miles between San Jose and San Francisco, but stops 1.3 miles short of Salesforce Transit Center.
+Since a federal grant was recently secured, the rail tunnel into San Francisco’s Salesforce Transit Center is slated to start construction in 2025.
+Barring a political delay, the rail tunnel will enable shorter trip times into downtown San Francisco in 2031.

-From 2009 to 2018, Caltrain experienced 80 collisions at the gated railroad crossings shared by trains, automobiles, cyclists, and pedestrians.
+From 2009 to 2018, Caltrain experienced 80 collisions/pedestrian incidents at the gated railroad crossings shared by trains, automobiles, cyclists, and pedestrians.
 The Federal Railroad Administration says 94% of train-vehicle collisions can be attributed to risky driver behavior or poor judgment.

-California HSR currently plans to run through 6 Quad-Gate Systems and cities have committed to close 4-5 streets in the San Francisco-SFO Airport-San Jose segment.
-That will leave 26-27 railroad crossings in the San Francisco-SFO Airport-San Jose segment that need over/underpass funding.
-In 2023 dollar value, $2.7 billion is needed to construct them.
+California HSR currently plans to run through 6 Quad-Gate Systems, and cities have committed to closing 4-5 streets in the San Francisco-SFO Airport-San Jose segment.
+That will leave 26-27 railroad crossings that need railroad over/underpasses to eliminate collisions & pedestrian incidents.
+In 2023 dollar value, roughly $2.7 billion is needed to construct them.

 It’s good that the California HSR Authority solicits public input.
-That valuable input led to, among other things, current plans for the San Jose-Gilroy segment to have about 20 inexpensive Quad-Gate System crossings adjacent to the highway rather than an elevated viaduct.
-But here’s why Quad-Gate System crossings in the San Jose-Gilroy segment would be jeered by the 2030 public and loathed by the 2040 public.
+Among other things, that input led to current plans for the San Jose-Gilroy segment to have 20+ Quad-Gate System crossings for safety.
+But here’s why Quad-Gate Systems in the San Jose-Gilroy segment would be jeered by the 2030 public and loathed by the 2040 public.

 YouTube video

-In the San Jose-Gilroy segment by 2030, Caltrain plans 19 daily roundtrips, ACE plans 2 daily roundtrips, Amtrak Coast Starlight plans 2 daily roundtrips, and Union Pacific plans 4 daily freight trains for 50 daily train movements triggering Gate Waits at 20+ railroad crossings.
-By 2040, however, Caltrain plans 38 daily roundtrips, California HSR plans 76 daily roundtrips, and Union Pacific likely increases to 6 daily freight trains for 230 daily train movements at 20+ railroad crossings between San Jose and Gilroy.
-That translates to 14 Gate Waits Per Hour X 35 Seconds of driver, cyclist, and pedestrian frustration.
+In the San Jose-Gilroy segment, Caltrain plans 38 daily roundtrips, California HSR plans 76 daily roundtrips, and Union Pacific likely increases to 6 daily freight trains for 230 daily train movements at 20 railroad crossings.
+That translates to 20 Gate Waits Per Hour X 35 Seconds of bothersome driver & pedestrian frustration.

 Southern Bookend Upgrades

-Burbank Airport plans to build a replacement terminal north of the current terminal by 2027.
-Once the Palmdale-Burbank Airport HSR segment is funded, Burbank Airport will help coordinate the construction of an underground station to host high-speed trains at walking distance of Burbank Airport Replacement Terminal.
+Burbank Airport is building a replacement terminal north of the current terminal by 2027 and leaving room for an underground train station.
+Once the California HSR Palmdale-Burbank Airport segment is funded, Burbank Airport will help coordinate the construction of the underground station to host trains within walking distance of the Burbank Airport Replacement Terminal.

 YouTube video